delimitry/buzzword_poem_generator/README.md

 Buzzword poem generator is a tool in pure Python for generation of the poems from the buzzwords.

-This project was inspired by this twit: https://twitter.com/lenadroid/status/957054198872293378
+This project was inspired by this tweet: https://twitter.com/lenadroid/status/957054198872293378

 Usage:
 ------